-However, wearing a mask when you go out is a great way to stay protected.
+However if you don't have hand sanitiser, or you want both, wearing a mask when you go out is a great way to stay protected.
 The more people who wear masks, the more people are protected against the virus itself.
 Although masks are difficult to come by, we have 10 packs of 3-ply paper masks for yourself and your family.

 In addition to following social distancing measures, you should keep your home as clean as possible.
 Wipe down surfaces and common areas often.
 Keep your bathrooms scrubbed, and wash your showers and toilet with bleach routinely.